 Cricut EasyPress Comparison

-First, let’s compare the different versions of the Cricut EasyPress for features and benefits.
+First, let's compare the different versions of the Cricut EasyPress in terms of features and benefits.

 As you read through the information on these models, keep in mind that all of these sizes can be used with heat transfer vinyl, Infusible Ink, and sublimation.

-In addition, if control layouts are important to you, you should know that every size except the mini has the same controls for time and temperature.
+Additionally, if control layouts are important to you, please note that every size except the mini has the same controls for time and temperature.

 Not sure which heat press is for you?
 Heat Press Roadmap has your answer!
 This extensive course is designed to guide you on your journey to deciding on the best heat press for your needs, space, and budget.